aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ## Describing multi-layerd shape file

 It is not uncommon to have a compressed zip containing multiple shape files.
+Such a zip file can be handled directly.
 To get started, download this [file](https://object-store.rc.nectar.org.au/v1/AUTH_2b454f47f2654ab58698afd4b4d5eba7/mccn-test-data/documentation/quickstart/SA2.zip) which contains some SA2 areas in Victoria:

 ![](images/quick_start_SA2.png)